MBA Online FAQ

 The MBA Office registers all students for their classes each semester.
 Registration occurs 4-6 weeks prior to the new semester.
 Once registered, the MBA Office emails students at their Georgia Southern email address letting them know that they have been registered.

 How are the online program courses taught?

-Students enrolled in the program will use our online courses for all work, including team functions, exams, discussion posts, cases, and simulations.
+Students enrolled in the program use our online learning management system (Desire2Learn) for all work, including team functions, exams, discussion posts, cases, and simulations.
 Students also have access to academic resources, such as an online library and databases.
 Webware for conference calls and document sharing is also available.
 Courses are asynchronous.
 No face-to-face or class online meetings are required.
 Because we rely on Learning Teams, student teams typically decide when members will meet in real time.

 Grades are based on reports, exams, assigned case studies and simulations, and participation in course and team activities.

 You may work anytime, anywhere you have access to the online courses.
 Our semester courses begin and end on specific dates, work is due as assigned, and Learning Teams determine other activity and work deadlines.
 Typically, there are no required synchronous class sessions.

 Will any on-site attendance be required?
 Are there proctored exams?